 The Republic of Benin officially abolished the death penalty in 2016.
 The republics of Madagascar and Congo abolished the death penalty in 2015.
 Gabon succeeded in abolishing the death penalty for all crimes in 2010.
 The republics of Togo and Burundi followed suit in 2009.
 Ivory Coast took the giant step in the year 2000 and officially abolished capital punishment for all crimes.
 Senegal followed Ivory Coast in 2004 and 3 years later in 2007, Rwanda also officially banned capital punishment and the death penalty for all crimes.

 In fact, 29 out of the 54 UN member countries in Africa, have officially abolished the death penalty for all crimes.

-Although many African countries have not officially abolished the death penalty, many have carried out no executions in the past 10 years or so.
+Although some African countries have not yet officially abolished the death penalty, many have carried out no executions in the past 10 years or so.